NVIDIA/aistore/docs/cli/etl.md

 ### Example

-Build ETL that computes MD5 of the object.
+Initialize ETL with code that computes MD5 of the object.

 ```console
 $ cat code.py